Undergraduate Medical Education

 Continuing Education Programme

 Since 1994 The Department of Community health Sciences is offering short training courses under its Continuing Education Programme.
-The programme has trained approximately 2800 national and international health and development professionals through its core, on request and grant based courses.

 These courses focus on health and social development issues and are designed to strengthen technical skills, professional capacity and problem solving abilities of individuals working for governmental, nongovernmental and international agencies within and outside Pakistan.